If you have a blog or a website, I’m sure you are familiar with WordPress.

 Using a Favicon is part of the branding process and show readers that everything is in place when they visit your blog or website.

-Choose an icon that represent your blog or brand.
+Choose an icon that represents your blog or brand.
 The favicon file must be square and at least 512px x 512px in .ico format or .png format.

 Once you’ve got it we have to upload it into WordPress.
 Go in Appearance and then Customize.
 It will open the visual editor and you’ll have different tabs on the left.
 Select Site Identity and click on select image to upload the Favicon.